cgbuen/chatbot/README.md

 ## Configuration

+Duplicate build-command.example in the root directory and rename it to build-command.

-Duplicate vars.js.example in the root directory and rename it to vars.js.
+Then, duplicate vars.js.example in the root directory and rename it to vars.js.
 Notes:

 - `BOT_USER` can be the same handle you use for your channel (`CHANNEL`).
 - `GAME_ID` example: Nintendo Switch Friend Code.